Emerging Jazz Artist Award

 The Emerging Jazz Artist Award furthers the career of an outstanding emerging jazz artist and is intended to support the pre-production, production, and/or recording of original music composed by the recipient.
 The Emerging Jazz Artist Award is a cash award of $10,000.
 Finalists receive $1,000.
 The award was established in 2014, through the generous donation of Cheryl and Manuel Buchwald, and will be given out annually for at least 10 years.

-Deadline: The deadline to nominate is February 1, 2017.
+The nomination portal will open on December 15, 2016.
+Deadline: The deadline to nominate is February 6, 2017.

 Nomination Forms: https://tac.smartsimple.ca/welcome/taf/

 The Emerging Jazz Artist Award is intended to support the pre-production, production, and/or recording of original music, composed by the recipient.
 Nominees/applicants will be asked to provide a brief outline of the project the nominee will undertake if selected as this year’s award recipient.
 The outline should include as much information as possible, including artistic process, any other artists involved, and anticipated timeline to complete the project.

 The award recipient must complete their proposed project within 2 years of the award date, and appropriately acknowledge the support of the Toronto Arts Foundation.
 The recipient will also be required to provide feedback on how the award and project has impacted his/her career.

 *Individuals may nominate themselves for the Emerging Jazz Artist Award.